 And it never hurts to have multiple rifles in these common chamberings.
 I purchased two rifles back in the good ol’ days, chambered in 7.62×39, one is an AK variant, and the other an SKS.
 At the time, I paid just over $400 dollars for the pair, which is amazing by todays standards.
 But what I wouldn’t give to go back and buy more ammo for them, luckily the Coldboremiracle of the past was smart enough to buy several thousand rounds for each of them.

 Hopefully you’ve learned your lesson during this last ammo crunch.
 Start making preparations for the next one, because it will surely come.
 Learn how to handload, find alternative suppliers, create a pool of ammo that could see you and your family through the apocalypse.
-That’s been my goal, if the world as we know it ended today and I had to live the rest of my life with what I have on hand, for the next forty years I could shoot a couple deer, a whole den of marmots, and a dozen or so zombies if they lined up just right, and still have a couple left over for blue-helmets if needed.
+That’s been my goal, if the world as we know it ended today and I had to live the rest of my life with what I have on hand, for the next forty years I could shoot a couple deer every day, a whole den of marmots, and a dozen or so zombies if they lined up just right, and still have a couple left over for blue-helmets if needed.

 The good folks at Patriot Valley Arms helped get me started down this road, what seems like a very long time ago.
 Good people and good products are the norm for PVA.

 I was given the opportunity to test drive PVA’s new 6.5 line of solid hunting bullets.
 Hunting is my bread and butter, so I was excited to put these lathe turned solids into action.